cpske/ISP/assignment/ku-polls/iteration1.md

 You will learn Django and implement KU Polls using the [Django Tutorial][django-tutorial].
 The assignments for the next 3 weeks will add to this code, so don't fall behind.

-## Assignment

-The code you will produce for this iteration match the [Django Tutorial][django-tutorial].
+The Requirements for this iteration are:

-The Requirement are as in the example project:
 1. Display a list of poll questions
 2. Visiter can select a poll question and vote for a choice.
 His vote is added to the total.
 3. Visitor can see total votes for each choice in a poll.
 4. Each poll has a publication date (start date) & is visible only on or after this date.
 5. Administrator can add or modify poll questions and choices.

+## Assignment

+The code you will produce for this iteration matches the [Django Tutorial][django-tutorial].

 1. Create a wiki page named "Iteration 1 Plan" page in your `ku-polls` wiki.
 Include:
    - **Goal** for the iteration